-If you own a blue air purifier, you know how important it is to keep it clean and function properly.
+If you own a blue air purifier, you know how important it is to keep it clean and functioning properly.
 Poor air quality can be a major health hazard, and a dirty air purifier can lead to many problems.

 Why should you clean it regularly?

-Cleaning the purifier regularly is important for a few reasons.
 First, it helps keep the filter clean and able to capture more particles.
-Regular cleaning also helps maintain optimal airflow, allowing the machine to run efficiently and effectively.
-Lastly, it helps to prevent the build-up of bacteria and other contaminants that can reduce air quality and create unpleasant odors.
+Then it helps to maintain optimal airflow, allowing the machine to run efficiently and effectively.

 Steps to clean Blue Air Purifier correctly.

-I looked at user guides for Blue air purifiers to come up with this cleaning overview.
-Here are the basic step-by-step guidelines to follow in cleaning your air purifier:
+Before writing this guide, I looked at user guides for Blue air purifiers to come up with this cleaning overview.

-Step 1: Disconnect from the power source
+Step 1: Disconnect the purifier from the power source

 This will help speed up the process and make your job safer, lowering the risk of an electric shock.